conda/conda/CONTRIBUTING.md

 #### In links

 Links should use the same capitalization conventions as sentences.
-Because the conda docs currently use reStructuredText (RST) as a markup language, and [RST does not support nexted inline markup](https://docutils.sourceforge.io/FAQ.html#is-nested-inline-markup-possible), documentation writers should avoid using code backtick formatting inside links.
+Because the conda docs currently use reStructuredText (RST) as a markup language, and [RST does not support nested inline markup](https://docutils.sourceforge.io/FAQ.html#is-nested-inline-markup-possible), documentation writers should avoid using code backtick formatting inside links.